We value the contribution of all service users, families and carers, partners, stakeholders, commissioners, volunteers and our staff.

 Paul Townsley, Chief Executive Officer, of Humankind: “This document shows everyone what we’re all about at Humankind."

-For over 30 years, Humankind has been committed to reducing deprivation and exclusion and to improving people’s wellbeing.
+Humankind is committed to reducing deprivation and exclusion and to improving people’s well being.

 We also offer affordable accommodation as a Registered Social Landlord via Humankind Housing and promote volunteering/employment opportunities through MoreTime UK, Humankind’s social enterprise.